How to use microsoft edge built in vpn for privacy, edge secure network setup, and step-by-step guide on Windows 10/11 2026

 Will Edge Secure Network affect my streaming services?

 It can.
 Some users notice slight latency or reduced streaming quality due to routing.
 If you experience issues, toggle Secure Network off for streaming and test again.
+Windows edge vpn guide for Windows 10/11: setup, extensions, and optimizations for Microsoft Edge 2026

 Does Edge Secure Network hide my IP completely?